PROPOSAL Make Interrupted One day Match Rules easier to understand and use.

 new 26.14 For Example: After 15 overs and 60 minutes of play in the first innings, playing time is lost.
 If play can resume when there is 189 minutes remaining Playing Time then first innings will be 17 more overs and second innings will be 32 overs.

-new 26.15 When playing time is lost in the first innings a New First Innings Compulsory Closure Time will be calculated by multiplying remaining first innings overs by four minutes and adding to the restart time.
+NEW FIRST INNINGS COMPULSORY CLOSURE TIMEnew 26.15 When playing time is lost in the first innings a New First Innings Compulsory Closure Time will be calculated by multiplying remaining first innings overs by four minutes and adding to the restart time.

 15.11 26.16 The first innings will close at the end of the over in progress at the Revised Compulsory closure Time in the same manner as Playing Regulations 25 to 25.3 (previously Sun Reg 14.2)